 There are many styles of papercutting throughout the world, each with its own unique look.
-Below are examples of five of the most traditional styles.
+Below are examples of six traditional styles.

-Jewish papercutting dates back to the 14th century in Europe.
+The origin of Jewish paper cutting is unclear.
+Ashkenazi Jews in the seventeenth and eighteenth centuries practiced this type of art, and its popularity in Europe peaked in the 18th and 19th centuries.
+However, Jewish papercuts can be traced to Jewish communities in Syria, Iraq, and North Africa, and the similarity in the cutting techniques (using a knife) between East European Jews and Chinese papercut artists may indicate that the origin goes back even further.
 Papercutting has been used among the Jewish people to enhance the artwork hung in their homes.
 Traditional papercuttings had symmetrical designs with traditional Jewish symbols such as lions, menorahs and crowns.
 Often the word Mizrach, or East, was written on the papercutting and hung on the east wall, towards Jerusalem.
 Ketubot, Jewish Marriage contracts, have also been decorated with papercutting.
 Today there are many Jewish papercut artists who practice the ancient designs, while others adapt the tradition into contemporary forms.

-Scherenschnitte (translated as “Scissor Cutting”) is a traditional folk art dating from the 1500s in Switzerland and Germany.
+Scherenschnitte (“Scissor Cuttings”) is a traditional folk art dating from the 1500s in Switzerland and Germany.
 Symmetry, an important design element in the Swiss work, is achieved by cutting the paper while folded.
 Germanic design tends to be more surreal, while Swiss cuttings are characterized by intricate borders and themes depicting landscapes and local traditions.
 The Pennsylvania Germans brought the art of scherenschnitte to America in the 1700s and used the cut work to decorate birth, baptismal, and marriage certificates.